Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 12.3% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 12.1% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 382,603 2010: 383,067 2011: 388,052 2012: 392,768 2013: 400,070 2014: 407,067 2015: 411,030 2016: 415,079 2017: 420,925 2018: 424,903 2019: 429,606 2010 base 2019